 Instagram Growth Study: How Juno Records Increased Their Instagram Following by over 230%

-How Juno Records Increased Their Instagram Audience By Over 230%
+How Juno Records Achieved Instagram Growth of 230%

-Since I started working at Juno Records back in April 2016, we have managed to, using Sked Social (formerly Schedugram) to post our content, organically grow the Juno Records Instagram page from having just 6,910 followers to now having over 23,000 followers.
+Since I started working at Juno Records back in April 2016, we have managed to, using Sked Social (formerly Schedugram) to post our content, achieve Instagram growth of the Juno Records Instagram page by 230%—from having just 6,910 followers to now having over 23,000 followers.